jakobe/jakobe.github.io/_drafts/service-workers.md

 ---
 title:  The ins and out of registering a Service Worker
+sub_title: Service Workers explained
+draft: true
 date:   2017-12-07 16:58:00 +0100
 categories: blogging
 tags: [pwa, app development, service workers, sw]
 ---

 # Registering a service worker
-I've been hearing about service workers for quite some time now, but it's been somewhat of an abstract concept to me.
-That is, until someone (link?) gave this explanation:
+I've been hearing a lot about service workers for quite some time now, but hadn't really figured out what the fuzz was about.
+To me the term "Service Worker" doesn't really ring any bells in it self, so it's been somewhat of an abstract concept to me.
+That is, until I read [this short explanation](https://developers.google.com/web/fundamentals/primers/service-workers/):

+> Service worker is a programmable network proxy, allowing you to control how network requests from your page are handled.

-> Service Worker => Proxy
+Essentially meaning: **Service Worker => Proxy**

 I don't know if this makes just as much sense to you, but bear with me as we dig further into this:

-The **1st** time you visit a website (or PWA) that registers a service worker not much happens: The service worker registers, installs - probably precaches some assets - and then starts [waiting](link?)
+The **1st** time you visit a website (or a PWA) that registers a service worker not much happens: The service worker [registers, installs](https://developers.google.com/web/fundamentals/primers/service-workers/lifecycle) - probably precaches some assets - and then sits idle [waiting](https://developers.google.com/web/fundamentals/primers/service-workers/lifecycle#activate) for the following request(s).

-The real <s>mccoy</s> is when you visit the same website (or PWA) the **2nd time** (that is, after closing all browsers/tabs for the given site and re-opening it in a new tab/browser):
+The real [McCoy](https://en.wikipedia.org/wiki/The_real_McCoy) is when you visit the same website (or PWA) the **2nd time** - that is, after closing all browsers/tabs for the given site and re-opening it in a new tab/browser:
-**Note:** In SW mojo the **same** website is called `scope`.
-This means you are visiting a page at the same level or deeper from where the SW was registered.
+_Note: In Service Worker mojo the 'same' website is called `scope`.
+This means you are visiting a page at the same level or deeper from where the SW was registered._

-**Now** what happens is, the browser sees you're visiting a page that is now **controlled* by your service worker and therefore it will issue a `fetch` request to your service worker for all the assets it needs to render the page (html, css, js, img) - and yes, also assets _outside_ your current `scope` [CONFIRM!].
+**Now** what happens is, the browser sees you're visiting a page that is now *controlled* by your service worker and therefore it will proxy requests through your service worker (by raising a `fetch` event) for all the assets it needs to render the page (html, css, js, img) - and yes, also assets _outside_ your current `scope` [CONFIRM!?].

-If your service worker responds with a ??? then that asset will be used straight of the cache.
-If not, then the browser will request the resource _the usual way_: From the browser's own cache or from the server (yours or from
+If your service worker responds to the request through the `event.respondWith(...)` method then that asset will be used straight of the cache.
+If not, then the browser will request the resource _the usual way_: From the browser's own cache or from the server (your server or 3rd party).